carljpearson/task-completion-calc/README.md

 This shiny app was made to plot and calculate basic statistics around task completion, so the language refers to tasks throughout the interface.
 Statistically, this calculator will function around any set of bernoulli variables (success/failure, or anything other single observation of a binary outcome).

 A lot of inspiration is derived from [MeasuringU's calculator](https://measuringu.com/wald/).
 This goal for my instance was to simplify some of the choices and graph the output.
+Additional, much of the theory and calcuations are derived from Quantifying the User Experience by Suaro and Lewis.

+  ### Future

+This app is not "complete" necessarily.
+If you think an essential and common feature is missing, please let me know.
+Also, formatting specifics continue to be a challenge in the shiny framework, so please comment around visual issues but know I may already be trying to resolve them.
+Finally, if anyone wants to help me run this on an instance of OpenShift, please let me know!!

+# App description

 ## Data entry side panel